revenue - Home page(888) 815-0802

 A mutual success plan is broader.
 It focuses on aligning buyer and seller goals, long-term value realization, and the strategic outcomes of the deal.
 It is ideal for complex sales cycles where trust, partnership, and post-sale alignment matter just as much as closing the deal.

 A mutual action plan is more tactical.
-It outlines the specific steps and activities required to get the deal signed.
-These include scheduled demos, legal reviews, pricing approvals, and other buyer-side activities needed to close.
+It outlines the specific steps and activities required to get the deal signed, including scheduled demos, legal reviews, pricing approvals, and other buyer-side activities needed to close.

 Both are valuable, and many sales teams use them together.
 The action plan ensures progress toward close, while the success plan secures long-term value and trust.